-Under Sister Marie Therese's leadership, and over the next 20 years, the tiny two-room clinic grew into a full-scale, nondenominational medical facility, staffed entirely by volunteers.
+Over the next 20 years under Sister Marie Therese's leadership, the tiny two-room clinic grew into a full-scale, nondenominational medical facility, staffed entirely by volunteers.
 Along with expanding the clinic and recruiting physicians to volunteer their time, Sister Marie Therese also recognized the need for health education and saw that the clinic also offered diabetes prevention, pre/post-natal care, and nutrition classes to the needy for free.

 "We saw poor people suffering so much.
 We saw hungry, suffering children without any money to go to a doctor.
 Pregnant mothers did not know where they were going to have their babies delivered because they couldn't afford hospitals.
 There were so many people in dire need of help.
 We thought we'd help these poor people by opening a little clinic."